szelingtan/tp/docs/DeveloperGuide.md

 the deletion not a valid tag/medicine so there is no ambiguity such as `untag t/[ALL]` and `unprescribe m/[ALL]` since `[` and `]` are not valid characters for tags and medicines.

+### 5.) \[Enhancement\] Non-ambiguous Phone Number Handling
+Currently, the system only accepts plain numeric formats without hyphens or spaces (e.g., "83218099").
+While this implementation is clear and unambiguous, it limits user flexibility when entering phone numbers.

+It would be beneficial to expand the accepted formats to accommodate more common phone number patterns.
+Users often prefer to enter phone numbers with formatting characters or country codes that align with standard conventions.

+This enhancement would expand phone number support to accept multiple formats such as `+65-8321-8099`, `+65 8321 8099`, or `(65) 8321 8099`
+while still maintaining a consistent internal representation.
+The application could implement format normalization that removes non-numeric characters for storage while preserving the original format for display.

 --------------------------------------------------------------------------------------------------------------------